Cannibal-Turtle/discord-webhook/README.md

 ## 📂 User Setup Guide

 ### 📋 4.
-Configuration to add a New Novel to Track
+Configuration to Add a New Novel to Track
 To add a new novel, update `config.json` with the following fields:

 ```json